hrcorval/behavex/README.md

   * Performs the parallel test execution by [scenario|feature]

 ### Parallel test executions
+Parallel test implementation is based on parallel Behave instances executed in multiple processes.

+As mentioned as part of the wrapper constraints, this approach implies that whatever you have in the Python Behave hooks in **environment.py** module, it will be re-executed on every parallel process.

+BehaveX will be in charge of managing each parallel process, and consolidate all the information into the execution reports

+Parallel test executions can be performed by **feature** or by **scenario**.

+Examples:
+> behavex -t <TAG> --parallel-processes 2 --parallel-schema scenario

+> behavex -t <TAG> --parallel-processes 5 --parallel-schema feature

+When the parallel-schema is set by **feature**, all tests within each feature will be run sequentially.

 ### Additional test execution reports

 ### Additional evidence
 ### Metrics
 ### Dry runs